 Were you injured in a slip and fall accident?
-Obviously there’s nothing to be ashamed of.
-As we’ve seen, slip and falls are surprisingly common.
-But now, it’s time to plan for the future.
+Obviously there's nothing to be ashamed of.
+As our premises liability attorney's have seen, slip and falls are surprisingly common.
+But now, it's time to plan for the future.
 Here are six essential questions to ask before you file a lawsuit:

 This is a really hard question to answer.
 And really, it's the question that lawsuits are trying to answer for you.
 In a lawsuit, you'll present an argument and see if it "sticks," if a jury or judge agrees that you have a legitimate case.
 But before you decide to file suit, it's a good idea to think long and hard about it.

 You and your lawyer will have to prove it, all of it.
 Prove it through evidence, witness testimony and expert testimony.
 You have to prove that a property owner owed you a duty of care, that, in some sense, they had a duty to keep you safe.
 You have to prove that they broke that duty.
 You have to prove that you slipped and fell because they broke that duty.
 You have to prove that you are injured.
 You have to prove that your injury was a result of your slip and fall.
 That's a lot to prove.

 You don't need to have all the answers right now; that's what lawyers are for, building the case.
 But you should have a good sense that it's possible.

 You have to make sense, to the average person.